James William Webb-Jones: Paternal family

-James William, who was born in Cowbridge, Glamorgan, Wales, was the only child of the trans-European shipbroker Ernest William Jones (1870 – 1941) who was the owner of M. Jones and Brothers (est. 1856) and who was a first-class cricketer.
-James William's mother was Aimée Elizabeth Parson (1873 – 1913), who was the French-born daughter of James Holmes Parson who was a British merchant banker in Italy.
-James William's parents were married at the British Consulate in Rouen, Haute Normandie, on 10 September 1900.
+James William, who was born on 12 February 1904 in Cowbridge, Glamorgan, Wales, was the only child of the international chartered shipbroker Ernest William Jones (1870 – 1941), who was the owner of M. Jones and Bro.
+(1856 - 1942), who was a first class cricketer.
+James William's paternal uncle was the prominent gynaecologist Arthur Webb-Jones.
+James William's paternal grandfather was Lieutenant-Colonel William Matthew Jones VD (1838 - 1921).

-James William's uncles included the prominent gynaecologist Arthur Webb-Jones and Edwin Price Jones who (after a lauded pupillage in classical literature and English grammar at the Royal Masonic School, Wood Green) was Vice-Consul for Chile and Secretary to the Chamber of Commerce.
-James William was (through his cousin William (Bill) Wynn Jones, who was Anglican Bishop of Central Tanganyika) a cousin of the National Party conservative Naomi Wilson OAM (b.
+James William's paternal cousins included the fellow polyglot Edwin Price Jones (1855 - 1924) who (after a lauded pupillage at the Royal Masonic School, Wood Green) was Vice-Consul for Chile and President of the Swansea Chamber of Commerce; and William (Bill) Wynn Jones, who was Anglican Bishop of Central Tanganyika, through whom James William was a cousin of the National Party conservative Naomi Wilson OAM (b.
 1940).